anninshards/anninshards/README.md

 Together, let's create something great right now!
 If you are interested in any of our job openings or have any questions, please don't hesitate to reach out to me 😉

 ## 📩 You can get in touch with me through:
 - Email: anna.tiutiunnyk@solidgate.com
-- Connect on LinkedIn
+- Connect on <a href="https://www.linkedin.com/in/annatiutiunnyk/">Linedin</a>
 - Skype: live:1a75ae08612f9d88

 ## See you soon!